 What is a Functional Capacity Assessment?

 Functional Capacity Assessments (FCAs) can be a vital tool in assisting the National Disability Agency (NDIA) to determine what supports and how much funding is included in a participant’s plan, based on the NDIA's reasonable and necessary criteria.
-A clear, detailed FCA can make the difference between an insufficient plan and a suitable plan, therefore seeking someone with experience and proven success in obtaining optimal funding is required, when writing FCAs.
+A clear, detailed FCA can make the difference between an insufficient plan and a suitable plan, therefore I take time to get to know you, your strengths, interests, things you need more help with and what you would like to achieve in the future.

 Manual Handling Plans